ganguay/issue-generator/README.md

-   test auto trigger
+   Test auto trigger
-   checking master commits details..this is for demo.
+   Checking master commits details..this is for demo.
 4/11/22 -ravig testing

    checking master commits details..this is for demo.